Is Online MBA Worth It? In a Word, Yes.

 “An MBA is an MBA, no matter what mode you take it in,” says Paulson, pointing out that diplomas don’t list whether graduates took classes online or how many months or years it took them to finish.

 At Babson, there is essentially no difference between a degree completed online and one completed in the classroom.
-“It’s the same part time mba courses, the same content, the same professors.
+“It’s the same courses, the same content.
 It’s the same requirements for graduation,” Hynes says.
-“Ultimately, everyone earning a Babson MBA graduates with the same degree, regardless of if your classes were online or in person.”
+“It’s the same product, only the way you consume it is different.”

 If you value flexibility and are in the right stage of your career, a part-time, online MBA may very well be the right choice for you.

-And, if you consider attending Babson, there may be one more critical reason that now is the right time to pursue an online MBA: entrepreneurial leadership.
+And, if you consider attending Babson, there may be one more critical reason that this is the right time to pursue an online MBA: entrepreneurial leadership.
 A hallmark of the learning experience at Babson, that creative, action-oriented mindset emphasizes finding opportunity despite uncertainty.
 In these dark days of the pandemic, when the foundations of our lives and jobs seem so unstable, entrepreneurial leadership is a critical asset to have in a career.

 Companies are confronted with ambiguity, Paulson says, and they are looking for employees who know how to handle it.
 Entrepreneurial leadership has never been more highly sought after.